 The average pay for pulmonologists in the United States is approximately $333,000 according to an annual Medscape survey in 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including pulmonologists, is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of all physicians and surgeons, including pulmonologists, is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Demand for pulmonologists will increase as the growth in the middle-aged and older population will lead to an increased incidence of respiratory conditions such as pneumonia, chronic obstructive pulmonary disease (COPD), and other disorders that can permanently damage the lungs or restrict lung function.

 Pulmonologists typically need a bachelor’s degree, a degree from a medical school, which takes 4 years to complete, and, 3 to 7 years in internship and residency programs.

 Medical schools are highly competitive.
 Most applicants must submit transcripts, scores from the Medical College Admission Test (MCAT), and letters of recommendation.
 Schools also consider an applicant’s personality, leadership qualities, and participation in extracurricular activities.
 Most schools require applicants to interview with members of the admissions committee.

 Students spend most of the first 2 years of medical school in laboratories and classrooms, taking courses such as anatomy, biochemistry, pharmacology, psychology, medical ethics, and in the laws governing medicine.
 They also gain practical skills; learning to take medical histories, examine patients, and diagnose illnesses.